motion/orbit/notes/next-nate.md

 - [demo] plug in simple ocr/import menu command
 - [beta] ~tech-blocker webpack 5 for faster from-cache resuming
 - [beta] search UI fixes
-- [beta] HMR/dev fixes and upgrades
 - [beta] search backend (nlp + scan more fixes)
-- [beta] settings upgrades: fix sort, remove, improve flows
 - [demo] ~potentially do a demo of option hold to see context menu
-- [site] cleanup sub-pages
 - [site] run over docs for a few days
 - [beta] query builder finish

 ---

 Detailed September Plan:

-- finish motion/carousel

-  - carousel is definitely slower, need to test with more items too
-  - performance opening drawer
-  - fix a lot of correctness bugs (resize window, etc)
-  - check into regressions on keyboard movement in main area/apps (is it moving inside apps when it shouldnt?)

 - get Concurrent working with priority on new react
 - fix a ton of bugs: